Friday, December 09, 2011

 Breakfast was really light because we wanted to try some wonton egg noodle soup for lunch.
 I was giddy all morning – I couldn’t wait!

-The tiny restaurant was packed when we arrived.
+Law Fu Kee Congee and Noodle Restaurant was packed when we arrived.
 We had to wait outside for a table, which was surprising because it was pretty late (2 pm).
 It was probably the end of the lunch rush.
 Aunty told us that this was her go-to restaurant for wonton soup, congee, and fish balls.
-In fact, the fish balls were the restaurant’s specialty.
+In fact, the fish balls are famous.

 20111106_3570

-Aunty ordered some veggies with the braised beef brisket soup.
+Aunty did the ordering.
+(Head over to Camemberu's write up for the menu.)
+We started with some veggies with the braised beef brisket soup.
 Nice!
 The soup was slightly thickened with what felt like over boiled tendons.

 20111106_3583